Cigna modified Policy A003 covering clinical trial billing, effective December 6, 2025. Here's what billing teams need to do.

 Code Type Description Reason

-G0276 HCPCS Blinded procedure for lumbar stenosis, percutaneous image-guided lumbar decompression (PILD) or placebo Explicitly listed as not covered under A003
+G0276 HCPCS Blinded procedure for lumbar stenosis, percutaneous image-guided lumbar decompression (PILD) or placebo Explicitly excluded — Not Covered under A003

-G0293 HCPCS Noncovered surgical procedure(s) using conscious sedation, regional, general, or spinal anesthesia in a Medicare qualifying clinical trial Explicitly listed as not covered under A003
+G0293 HCPCS Noncovered surgical procedure(s) using conscious sedation, regional, general, or spinal anesthesia in a Medicare qualifying clinical trial Explicitly excluded — Not Covered under A003

-G0294 HCPCS Noncovered procedure(s) using either no anesthesia or local anesthesia only, in a Medicare qualifying clinical trial Explicitly listed as not covered under A003
+G0294 HCPCS Noncovered procedure(s) using either no anesthesia or local anesthesia only, in a Medicare qualifying clinical trial Explicitly excluded — Not Covered under A003

 + 4 more codes